ansible/community-docs/test_pr_quick_start_guide.rst

   cd ~/ansible_collections/NAMESPACE/COLLECTION_NAME

-5. Checkout to the PR branch (it can be retrieved from the PR's page):
+5. Checkout the PR branch (it can be retrieved from the PR's page):

 .. code:: bash